 Take care and be well!

-In this chapter, Helga attacks and destroys a Roman Catholic monastery.
+A Supplementary Disclaimer: In this chapter, Helga attacks and destroys a Roman Catholic monastery.
 I want to make it absolutely clear to all my readers that her actions are not influenced by ANY anti-Christian sentiment whatsoever.
 Historically, monasteries were centers of illumination and learning during the so-called dark ages.
 In a time of almost universal illiteracy, clergymen transcribed precious works of literature into manuscripts, preserving the writings of previous, supposedly enlightened generations.
 Helga, therefore, only raids the monastery to find such books, which will later fill the shelves of Hogwarts.